-The NRABC (New Rockford Area Betterment Corporation) aids in the generation of new and additional tax revenues for New Rockford and Eddy County, North Dakota, by promoting the growth and expansion of commercial and industrial business, with an emphasis on very small and minority-owned businesses that may be unable to obtain aid from conventional sources.
+The NRABC (New Rockford Area Betterment Corporation) aids in the generation of new and additional tax revenues for New Rockford and Eddy County, North Dakota, by promoting the growth, development, and growthn of commercial and industrial business, with an emphasis on very small and minority-owned businesses that may be unable to obtain aid from conventional sources.
 The organization also works to improve the overall health of the county and to foster community betterment through capacity building, grant writing, and training.